tquade2/emergency-services-response-application/vue/README.md

-# Final Vue Capstone Project Seed
+# Vue Project Seed

-This is the Vue starter project for the final capstone.
+This is a Vue starter project.
 This document walks you through how to set up and run the project.
 It also explains the project's features, such as Vue Router, Vuex, and authentication.

 ## Project setup